Buyun-Liang/SECA/README.md

 The code is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

 ## 🛡️ Disclaimer
-This repository and its contributors provide the code and documentation **"as is"** without any warranties or guarantees.
-By using this repository, you agree that you are solely responsible for ensuring your work complies with all applicable laws, regulations, and ethical standards.
-The authors explicitly disclaim liability for any misuse, damage, or harm arising from the use of this material.
+The code and documentation in this repository are made available for research and educational purposes only, with no warranties or guarantees.
+Users are fully responsible for ensuring their work complies with applicable laws, regulations, and ethical standards.
+The authors disclaim any liability for misuse, damage, or harm resulting from the use of this material.